 This page describes how to create and customize a push queue, and how to examine the contents of a queue.

-queue.yaml to create queues
+Using a queue configuration file to create queues

 To process a task, you must add it to a push queue.
 App Engine provides a

 ready to use with default settings.
 If you want, you can just add all your tasks

 to the default queue, without having to create and configure other queues.

 To add queues or change the default configuration, edit the queue configuration file for your application, which you upload to App Engine.
 You can create up to 100 queues.
 Queues cannot be created dynamically.